A jet formation model for astrophysical objects: Abstract

 \section{Abstract}

 We propose a unified model for jet formation applicable to active galactic nuclei, young stellar objects, and X-ray binaries.
 In this model, the binding energy released from the accretion disk is primarily stored as turbulence rather than being radiated away, leading to the formation of advection-dominated accretion flows.
 Near the central object, a thick accretion disk with funnel-like structures develops.
-Within the turbulent flows, the smallest stable blobs can be accelerated beyond the escape velocity through a mechanism involving the combined effects of inward pressure forces and angular momentum conservation.
+Within the turbulent flows, the smallest stable blobs can be accelerated beyond the escape velocity through the combination of two mechanisms --- the Gaussian-like velocity distribution within the turbulence and a mechanism involving the combined effects of inward pressure force and angular momentum conservation.
 These rapidly moving blobs may exit through the funnels, collectively forming two opposing jets.
 This model predicts that jets originate from the innermost region of the thick disk surrounding the central object.
-It can be extended to account for jet formation in active galactic nuclei, young stellar objects, X-ray binaries, and other analogous astronomical systems.
+The formation of jet is directly related a parameter $\eta$ that describes the energy fraction stored in turbulence in units of the binding energy of local Keplerian energy. $\eta > 0.5$ is a minimal condition for jet to form.
+This model \del{It} can be extended to account for jet formation in active galactic nuclei, young stellar objects, X-ray binaries, and other analogous astronomical systems.